FabianVolkers/Foundations-of-Software-Engineering/README.md

 In order to link from a README file in the main repository to the wiki using relative paths, use this structure `../../../../wiki/filename` the amount of `../`'s depends on how deeply nested the current readme is.
 Directories in the wiki repository get ignored for some reason, adding `.md` extensions will link to the raw file on `githubusercontent`, so `/challenges/Color-Check.md` gets linked to using `../../Color-Check`

+### Links to Google Classrooms
+Because assignments in Google Classrooms can only be linked to directly once they have been published, we use Firebase Dynamic Links in this [Firebase Project](https://console.firebase.google.com/u/0/project/code-se-foundations/durablelinks/links/https:~2F~2Ffoundations.page.link).
+All we have to do every year is change the redirect url in the Firebase Console to point to the newly published assignments.
+There is also an API for both Google Classrooms and the Dynamic Links, maybe we can automate this step.